digitalmaster/roam-memo/README.md

 ## Bug Reports and Feature Requests

-Please just create issues [here](https://github.com/digitalmaster/roam-memo/issues) and I'll get to them as soon as I can.
+Please create issues [here](https://github.com/digitalmaster/roam-memo/issues) and I'll get to them as soon as I can.

 ---